 The loukoumades at this family-run establishment are made fresh to order, and they come with various toppings, including honey, cinnamon, and chocolate sauce.
 You can also ask for ice cream on top, too!
 Although there’s usually a line outside the shop in the evenings, we promise it’s worth the wait.

 Spend a day sailing to the Small Cyclades

 A sailing cruise to the Small Cyclades is a great option if you’d like to escape the crowds and swim in more remote areas.
 This small-group tour takes about 9-10 hours in total and leaves from Piso Livadi Port.
 Although the cost is on the pricier side, at about $180 per adult, we think it’s 100% worth the splurge!

-Stops on this tour include snorkeling at a WWII-era plane wreck and options to go swimming at Schoinousa, Koufonissia, and off the coast of Naxos Island.
+Stops on this boat tour include snorkeling at a WWII-era plane wreck and options to go swimming at Schoinousa, Koufonissia, and off the coast of Naxos Island.
 Of course, the exact itinerary depends on the weather conditions on the day of your sailing cruise.

 Moreover, the price includes lunch onboard the ship and even alcoholic drinks.
 If you’re looking for an unforgettable way to see some of the most beautiful corners of Greece, this sailing cruise is definitely for you!
 Here are two options to book this tour of the Small Cyclades: